 Server Side Rendering Modern Web UI

-Traditional web applications follows the client-server model.
+Traditional web applications follow the client-server model.
 In the past era of application servers, the entire UI is dynamically generated from the server.
-The browser is simply a thin client that displays the rendered web pages at real time.
-However, as the browser becomes more capable and sophisticated, the client can now take on more workload to improve application UX, performance, and security.
+The browser is a thin client that displays the rendered web pages in real-time.
+However, as the browser becomes more capable and sophisticated, the client can take on more workload to improve application UX, performance, and security.

 - React JS SSR function

 - Yew Rust compiled to WebAssembly SSR function (coming soon)

 - Percy Rust compiled to WebAssembly SSR function

 We also exploring ways to render more complex UI and interactions on WasmEdge-based edge servers and then stream the rendered results to the client application.
 Potential examples include

 - Render Unity3D animations on the edge server (based on WebAssembly rendering of Unity3D)

 - Render interactive video (generated from AI) on the edge server

 Of course, the edge cloud could grow well beyond SSR for UI components.
 It could also host high-performance microservices for business logic and serverless functions.
 Read on to the next chapter.